DalasNoin/inspect_ai/examples/bridge/custom_agent/README.md

 Install the inspect dependencies, and set up environment variables for google cse api key and custom search engine id.
 Also set up keys for openrouter, deepseek and openai.

+Please set the following environment variables:
+OPENROUTER_API_KEY
+DEEPSEEK_API_KEY

+And fill out the keys.template.yaml file with your keys and rename it to keys.yaml.

 ## Run the evaluation

 Navigate to the examples directory and run the following command: